mattbator/ts2019/era/era.rst

 What are the key things you should know about **Nutanix Era**?

-- Era 1.0 supports Oracle, SQL Server, and PostgreSQL.
-MySQL will be supported in an upcoming release.
+- Era supports Oracle, SQL Server, PostgreSQL, and MariaDB.

 - Era supports One Click operations for registering, provisioning, cloning and refreshing supported databases.